EarlGlynn/Kansas-Voter-Registration-File/README.md

 ![alt text](2025-05-02/1-First-Look/Top-10-Election-Codes.PNG "Kansas voter history election codes")

+Notes

+* Code prefix "GN" is for general election, "PR" for primary election, in even-numbered years.

+* Code "CG" used to mean "City General" election but now means a local election in odd-numbered years.

-Note: the 11th most common code shows one county still has not reported voter history for the 2024 primary election!
+* The 11th most common code above (PR2024) shows one county still has not reported voter history for the 2024 primary election!

 ## `Counts` folder